ashinckley/Temperature_Humidity_Logger/README.md

-# Temperature_Humidity_Logger
-Arduino SD card shield, and sensor shield into a temp/humidity sensor logging system
-# DHT11 Temperature Logger
+# Temperature and Humidity Logger
 This project logs temperature and humidity data from a DHT11 sensor to an SD card using an Arduino.

 ## Components Used